AButler/jira-issue-opener-extension/README.md

 Select a Jira ID on a website and click the icon to open the selected Jira ID in a new tab.

+### Search using the Omnibox

+Enter `jira` in to the omnibox to start a search followed by your search text.
+Enter a Jira ID to go straight to that issue (note: numbers will automatically be prefixed by your default project) or enter search text to search for an issue.

 ## Options

 ### Jira URL